 Early diagnosis of HIV infection is crucial for effective treatment and management of the condition.
 The following diagnostic tests are commonly used to detect HIV:

-The primary treatment for HIV infection is antiretroviral therapy (ART), which involves taking a combination of HIV medicines daily to control the virus.
-It is crucial to start ART as soon as possible after diagnosis, even on the same day, to control the virus and prevent its progression effectively.
+The cornerstone of HIV management is antiretroviral therapy (ART), which involves using a combination of HIV medicines to suppress viral replication, maintain immune function, and prevent disease progression.
+Starting ART as early as possible after diagnosis, ideally on the same day, is strongly recommended to improve long-term outcomes and reduce transmission risk (BHIVA, 2024).

 Living with HIV infection requires a comprehensive approach to maintain optimal health and prevent the transmission of the virus to others.
 Some key pointers for individuals living with HIV include: